 Establish what you are documenting

-Once you’ve decided on a documentation format, the next step is to establish what the content of the documents will be.
-Your decision should depend on your business’s unique needs and how it operates.
+Once you’ve decided on a documentation format, the next step is to establish the documents’ content.
+Your decision should depend on your business’s unique needs and operations.
 Here are some suggestions on the things you can include in your shipping documents:

 - The shipping supplies you use (boxes, envelopes, poly mailers, bubble wrap, packing tapes, air pillows, and others), information on where they are stored, when to restock more, and where to buy them